jeremiahsb/abogen/README.md

 Use those values to populate `ABOGEN_UID` / `ABOGEN_GID` in your `.env` file.

-When running via Docker Compose, the container defaults to `/data/cache` for temporary files.
-Make sure the corresponding host directory is writable (the compose volume at `${ABOGEN_DATA:-./data}` will automatically satisfy this).
+When running via Docker Compose, set `ABOGEN_SETTINGS_DIR`, `ABOGEN_OUTPUT_DIR`, and `ABOGEN_TEMP_DIR` in your `.env` file to the host directories you want mounted into the container.
+Compose maps them to `/config`, `/data/outputs`, and `/data/cache` respectively while exporting those in-container paths to the application.
+Ensure each host directory exists and is writable by the UID/GID you configure before starting the stack.

 ### Docker Compose (GPU by default)
 The repo includes `docker-compose.yaml`, which targets GPU hosts out of the box.
 Install the NVIDIA Container Toolkit and run: